harindaka/faye-poc/README.md

 # faye-poc
-A POC done to understand Faye Server and Client behaviour
+This is a POC which  Faye Server and Client behaviour

-How to Run the project:

 You will need to have the following installed globally and available in your PATH
 1. NodeJS (node)